sculptor/sculptor.github.io/documentation/advanced-tutorial.md

   * Clob
   * Blob

 It is easy to add your own DSL types and mapping to database and Java types.
-See [Developer's Guide][1].
+See [Developer's Guide](developers-guide#types).
 Sculptor supports [Joda Time](http://joda-time.sourceforge.net/) instead of the Java date and time classes.
 It is also described in the [Developer's Guide](developers-guide#joda) how to activate Joda Time.

 To distinguish references from simple attributes, declarations of references starts with a `-`.
 In the same way as in other places you must also use an @ in front of the declaration when referring to a Domain Object.
 When the relation is one-to-many or many-to-many you define a collection as the type of the reference.
 Bidirectional associations are defined with the opposite `<->` syntax.